-The Greek word agapao that is translated in this verse as loved pertains to love in a social or moral sense, according to Strong’s Concordance of the Bible.
+The Greek word agapao that is translated in this verse of scripture as loved pertains to love in a social or moral sense, according to Strong’s Concordance of the Bible.
 The verse says that God loved the world, which infers that He loves everyone to the same degree, at least insofar as His offer of everlasting life is concerned.
 And because of God’s love for the world, He sent Jesus Christ, His only begotten Son, to die for the sins of mankind so every person can have everlasting life (i.e., eternal salvation).

 That whosoever believeth on him may not perish. . . .[Jesus Christ] has employed the universal term whosoever, both to invite all indiscriminately to partake of life, and to cut off every excuse from unbelievers.
 Such is also the import of the term World, which he formerly used; for though nothing will be found in the world that is worthy of the favor of God, yet he shows himself to be reconciled to the whole world, when he invites all men without exception to the faith of Christ, which is nothing else than an entrance into life.

 Let us remember, on the other hand, that while life is promised universally to all who believe in Christ, still faith is not common to all.
 For Christ is made known and held out to the view of all, but the elect alone are they whose eyes God opens, that they may seek him by faith.